 The Beast is Rising!

-The subject of the Antichrist raises common questions.
+The subject of the “Antichrist” raises certain questions.
 Who is he?
 When will he appear?
 How will we recognize him?
 What is his “mark” or “number”?
 In popular preaching, he is a global political leader who uses military might to subjugate other nations and attack Israel in the Middle East.
-However, if Satan is truly cunning, why would he do the very thing we expect?
+However, if Satan is truly cunning, why would he do the things we expect?

-The Church has been inundated by a multitude of predictions and theories about the “Antichrist.”
+The Church has been inundated by predictions and theories about the “Antichrist.”
 He has been identified with the Roman emperor, the Pope, Napoleon, Hitler, Stalin, and numerous other political figures.
-In many cases, excellent arguments were made to support the proposition.
+In many cases, good and even excellent arguments were made to support the proposition.
 Nonetheless, not one of these past candidates ever became the world-dominating “Beast from the Sea.”

 Dinosaur Toy - Photo by Daiga Ellaby on Unsplash